On this page you will find answers to some of the most Frequently Asked Questions by students.

 3. Whom do I see if I have a question about the topics offered in a specific course that I wish to take, or am taking?

-Answer: Check first to see if the information you are seeking is on the website for the course.
+Answer: Sample syllabi for most undergraduate physics courses are available here.
+Check first to see if the information you are seeking is on the website for the course.
 If not, or to gain access to the website if it is restricted to current students, meet with the professor who will be or is teaching the course.
 For the introductory courses, the department has a standard list of topics covered each quarter.
 In the cases of the higher division courses, the general rule is that the professor will cover at least 80% of the topics that are normally expected to be covered in such courses (and most do more than 80%).

 4. I took the PHYS 11X-series instead of the PHYS 12X series.
 Can I substitute any of the courses I took in the 11X series for the 12X series?